wclenhardt/agilecuration/TechnicalDebtConceptualModel.md

 University of New Mexico, College of University Libraries and Learning Sciences
 % February 17, 2015

+---
+author:
+- name: Karl Benedict
+  affiliation: University of New Mexico
+bibliography: references.bibtex
+...

 # Technical Debt - Integration into an agile curation conceptual model

 The concept of *debt* in software development was introduced in 1992 by Ward Cunningham  in the context of the adoption of object-oriented principles in the development of financial software.
 In his formulation

 > Shipping first time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite.
 Objects make the cost of this transaction tolerable.
 The danger occurs when the debt is not repaid.
-Every minute spent on not-quite-right code counts as interest on that debt. {Cunningham, 1992 #2427, p.
-30}
+Every minute spent on not-quite-right code counts as interest on that debt. [@id_2427, p.
+30]

 Cunningham focused on the development flexibility that is gained by accepting some degree of technical debt that is understood to require repayment some time in the future.